Get-It-Done-403/Get-It-Done/report/weekly-status-report-2.md

 * Connect database to our current code base
 * Have a working front end by next week
 * Add more to current draft of UI Design
+* Start working on integrating API's as well

 ## Individual Contributions